LunarG/VulkanTools/vktrace/vktrace.md

  - VKTRACE_TRIM_POST_PROCESS

     VKTRACE_TRIM_POST_PROCESS enables post-processing of trim if its value is 1.
 Other values disable trim post-processing.
 Disable post-processing means the trimmed trace file will record all the not destroyed objects whether they are used/referenced in the trim frame range or not.
 Enable post-processing will drop most of the pre-trim objects which are not used/referenced in the trim frame range.
 Set this environment variable to 1 to enable post-processing of trim to generate a smaller trace file and eliminate most useless pre-trim objects and Vulkan calls.
 Do NOT enable trim post-processing when there's a large trim frame range because both the referenced pre-trim data and in-trim data are kept in memory until writing to trace file in the trim end frame which may exceeds the system memory.

+ - VKTRACE_TRIM_MAX_COMMAND_BATCH_SIZE

+    VKTRACE_TRIM_MAX_COMMAND_BATCH_SIZE sets the maximum number of commands batched during trim resources upload (images and buffers recreation).
+The range is 1- device memory allocation limits.
+This enviroment variable is used to reduce the number of  command buffers allocated  by batching the commands execution according to the size set.

 ## Android